rmurphey/ttlpodcast.com/public/episodes/alex-sexton.md

 : Yeah.
 So, it used to be very small.
 I don’t how much I can say here, but it used to be 4K or something like that, which is very small to me.
-And now, well, I hacked easyXDM to help to where it’s very small as well, but I needed a JSON implementation for old IE and that kind of stuff, and so it’s just over 10, maybe 12, something like that.
-Still within the single first frame.
+And now, well, I hacked [easyXDM](http://easyxdm.net/wp/) to help to where it’s very small as well, but I needed a JSON implementation for old IE and that kind of stuff, and so it’s just over 10, maybe 12, something like that.
+Still within the [single first frame](http://chimera.labs.oreilly.com/books/1230000000545/ch02.html#TCP_FLOW_CONTROL).
 But still, three times as large, which is crazy and bad and I hate it.
 But our priority was making sure nothing broke for anyone, and then we can put out v3 of the file, which is actually good and can support modern versus legacy but in a different way.
 But sometimes when you need that hotfix to be compliant on January 1st, you eat up an extra 8K or something.

 Rebecca:

 : This is a Batman break.

-I want to pause here to thank Sauce Labs again for their support of the show.
-They brought front end ops to the forefront with the Front End Ops Conference in 2014 and they continue to make it possible for us to have insight into how our applications work—or, you know, don’t work—across way more browsers and operating systems than you ever want to be responsible for maintaining yourself.
-If you haven’t checked them out, head over to TTLPodcast.com for a promo code and then go visit them at SauceLabs.com.
+: I want to pause here to thank Sauce Labs again for their support of the show.
+They brought front end ops to the forefront with the [Front End Ops Conference](http://www.feopsconf.com/) in 2014 and they continue to make it possible for us to have insight into how our applications work—or, you know, don’t work—across way more browsers and operating systems than you ever want to be responsible for maintaining yourself.
+If you haven’t checked them out, head over to [ttlpodcast.com](http://ttlpodcast.com) for a promo code and then go visit them at [SauceLabs.com](https://saucelabs.com).

 : This is probably more applicable for the dashboard, but maybe also for Stripe JS, but what do you do at Stripe for knowing how your application is